dlchoate/VR-Crane-Simulator/README.md

 In the headset use the controllers to grab the levers to manipulate the crane.
 Try to move the crates from the right side to the target platforms on the left side.

+Feel free to try the v0.1 alpha release.